 Table of contentsKey takeawaysCollaboration platforms are essential to the new way of workingEmployees prefer engati over emailEmployees play a growing part in software purchasing decisionsThe future of work is collaborativeMethodology

 If you visit a website, you’ll most likely come across a chatbot asking you how you’re doing, or if there’s anything that you need help with.
 Chatbots are already more common on many sites nowadays.
 But, what happens when they start engaging with consumers off the websites?
 And can a chatbot help with events?

 Now, chatbots are being used to help event organizers capture audiences and attendees.
 So, instead of having people download an app to stay up to date, they’ll turn to current apps like Facebook Messenger for updates and notifications.

-Using chatbots for events can help you sell more tickets to your event.
+Using an event chatbot can help you sell more tickets to your event.
 But, in addition to that, they can even help you engage more with your audience.
 It can even act as a personal assistant for attendees before, during, and after the event.
-With that said, these are the six ways that chatbots can better your event organizing experience.
+With that said, these are the six ways that artificial intelligence chatbots can better your event organizing experience.

 Why use chatbots for events

 People who are interested in going to your event will most likely prepare themselves for the big day.
 However, stress can weigh heavily on participants days (or weeks) before the event, or on the morning of.
 They’ll need event information immediately at their disposal.
 They need to know when the event starts, what materials they’ll need to bring for registration, etc.

 Rather than check back on an event website, entrants want their information straight up, even if it’s a simple refresher.
 That’s where a chatbot comes in!